American Samoa: 20th century

 On November 1, 1988, President Ronald Reagan signed a bill which created American Samoa National Park.

 21st century

 On July 22, 2010, Detective Lieutenant Lusila Brown was fatally shot outside the temporary High Court building in Fagatogo.
 It was the first time in more than 15 years that a police officer was killed in the line of duty.
 The last was Sa Fuimaono, who drowned after saving a teenager from rough seas.

 On November 8, 2010, United States Secretary of State and former First Lady Hillary Clinton made a refueling stopover at the Pago Pago International Airport.
-She was greeted by government dignitaries and presented with gifts and a traditional ava ceremony.
+She was greeted by government dignitaries and presented with gifts and a traditional kava ceremony.

 Mike Pence was the third sitting U.S. vice president to visit American Samoa (after Dan Quayle and Joe Biden) when he made a stopover in Pago Pago in April 2017.
 He addressed 200 soldiers here during his refueling stop.
 U.S. Secretary of State Rex Tillerson visited town on June 3, 2017.